Charitable IRA

 By making a gift this year of up to $100,000 from your IRA, you can see your philanthropic dollars at work.
 You are jump-starting the legacy you would like to leave and giving yourself the joy of watching your philanthropy take shape.
 Moreover, you can fulfill any outstanding pledge you may have made by transferring that amount from your IRA as long as it is $100,000 or less for the year.

-No. The legislation requires you to reach age 70½ by the date you make the gift.
+No. The legislation requires you to reach age 72 (73 if you reach age 72 after Dec.
+31, 2022) by the date you make the gift.

 I have several retirement accounts—some are pensions and some are IRAs.
 Does it matter which retirement account I use?